learn-co-curriculum/dsc-introduction-to-neural-networks/README.md

 When we generalize all this, a neural network looks like the configuration below.

-As you can see, to implement a neural network, we need to give feed it the inputs $x_i$ (location, pricing and variety in the example) and the outcome $y$ (pricing in the example), and all the features in the middle will be figured out automatically in the network.
+As you can see, to implement a neural network, we need to feed it the inputs $x_i$ (location, pricing and variety in the example) and the outcome $y$ (pricing in the example), and all the features in the middle will be figured out automatically in the network.
 That's why this layer is called the **hidden layer**, with the nodes representing **hidden units**.

 ![title](figures/First_network.jpg)